eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 A server functions by actively monitoring for incoming connections from clients.
 Upon receiving a connection request, the server accepts the connection and proceeds to execute specific operations or protocols based on the client's request.

-To be able to listen for connections, the server needs [**listening sockets**](/guides/resources/sockets).
-Listening sockets are bound to a specific [IP address](/guides/resources/ip#ip-address) (interface) and a [port](/guides/resources/ip#port-numbers).
+To be able to listen for connections, the server needs **listening sockets**.
+Listening sockets are bound to a specific [IP address](https://en.wikipedia.org/wiki/IP_address) (interface) and a [port](<https://en.wikipedia.org/wiki/Port_(computer_networking)>).
 If any client wants to connect to the server, they have to direct their request to this particular `IP:port` combination that the server is listening on.

 For example, let us assume we have a TCP server ‘running’ on our computer on port 8080.
 Running signifies that the server is ‘listening’ for any connections on port 8080.
 If a client wants to connect to the server, they would have to direct their request to `<IP_address_of_computer>:8080`.